 I use canned cherries because it makes the process easier, and because they are available throughout the whole year unlike fresh cherries.
 Also, the juice from the can adds more cherry flavor, and the cherries are already pitted and soft, so they don’t need to be cooked.
 I like to use sour cherries, but sweet cherries work too.

 If you’re looking for the classic recipe, I highly recommend using Kirsch because it gives the best cherry flavor.
 Without it you’ll only get a subtle cherry flavor.
 Still delicious cake though.
-If you want to leave it out, and replace it with more cherry juice.
+If you want to leave it out, replace it with more cherry juice.

 - 1¾ cups (250 g/8.8 oz.) all-purpose flour, sifted